Antonio Landeta y Álvarez-Valdés

-Antonio Landeta y Álvarez-Valdés (born 30 November 1936) is a Spanish politician.
+Antonio Landeta y Álvarez-Valdés (30 November 1936 – 29 August 2026) was a Spanish politician.
 In 1993 he was elected to the national parliament, the Congress of Deputies for Asturias district which he represented until 2000.
-He is the former president of the General Junta of the Principality of Asturias.
+He was the president of the General Junta of the Principality of Asturias.

+Landeta y Álvarez-Valdés died on 29 August 2026, at the age of 89.